 A huge chunk of popularity of the Counter-Strike franchise is its ever-evolving range of maps available to skirmishing players.
-In the classic editions of the game the graphic engine didn’t allow for much details, so the maps had to reveal their identity through atmospheric textures and movement grids that allowed players to apply varied strategies.
+In the classic editions of the game the graphic engine didn’t allow for much details.
+The maps had to reveal their identity through atmospheric textures and movement grids that allowed players to apply varied strategies.
 Fortunately, it went way forward since then!

-We will start the reckoning with the maps that are the most commonly used during tournaments or boast a tremendous popularity on official servers.
-We endow each description with a map of standardised callouts used in voice communication between players, as prepared by TotalCSGO’s awesome staff.
+We will start the reckoning with five maps that are the most commonly used during tournaments or boast a tremendous popularity on official servers.
+We endow each description with a map of standard callouts used in voice communication between players, as prepared by TotalCSGO’s awesome staff.

 Interactive map available at https://totalcsgo.com/callouts/mirage

 A classic map bearing the legacy of its original game of CS 1.1, presenting a good application of vertical play.
 Not only should you know your way around corridors and dead ends, but you should also look up when pushing through both mids.
 The map allows for either a quick clash of both teams (at the banana) or playing hide and seek in the twisted corridors of apartments.
-Those were once presented more in the style of Spanish province, but now they bear more semblance to Italian paesino.
-You can find some cunning details here and there – for example, the street next to the banana is called Via Adamo, which is a nod to the King of Banana, Adam Friberg, current Dignitas all-star.
+They used to be more in the style of Spanish province, but now they bear more semblance to Italian paesino.
+You can find some cunning details here and there – for example, the street next to the banana is called Via Adamo, which is a nod to the King of Banana, Adam Friberg.

 Interactive map available at https://totalcsgo.com/callouts/inferno